tsubasa-tech-gh/ProjectZomboid/README.md

 ### Connecting to the Server

 - Get the server address from the CloudFormation stack outputs (`GameNlbDnsName`)
+- **Important:** This DNS name changes each time you restart the server (stop and start) since the NLB is recreated
 - Use the admin password you specified in the CloudFormation parameters
 - In Project Zomboid, add a server with this address
 - Default port: 16261/UDP